Knoxville Nursing Home Neglect Attorney

 Neglect cases are difficult to bring because it isn’t always clear how your loved one ended up injured.
 For example, your grandmother might have lost a considerable amount of weight in the nursing home.
 But the home claims that she is choosing not to eat when, in fact, they might be forgetting to feed her.

-At Brezina Law, our legal team knows how to investigate suspected neglect, and can bring a lawsuit for compensation when homes fail to discharge their duties to residents.
+At Atkins Brezina, PLLC, our legal team knows how to investigate suspected neglect, and can bring a lawsuit for compensation when homes fail to discharge their duties to residents.
 Contact us today to learn more in a free consultation.